Arunteja27/Music_Application/README.md

 # Music_Application
-A program that facilitates the backend logic of a music application using C++!!
+A program that facilitates the backend logic of a music application using C++.

 ## List of source files: